Mamaweegee123/MediaWave2000/README.md

 **NO copyrighted media is included with MediaWave 2000.
 Users must supply their own legally obtained media files.** *Pwease >.<*

 *Tune in.
 Sit back.
-There is always something on.*
+There's always something on.*